laravel-zero/docs/distribute-as-a-phar-archive.md

 ---
-title: Build a standalone application
+title: Distribute as a PHAR archive
 description: Build a standalone PHAR archive to ease the deployment or distribution of your project
 ---

-# Build a standalone application
+# Distribute as a PHAR archive

 Your Laravel Zero project, by default, allows you to build a standalone PHAR archive to ease the deployment or distribution of your project.
 ```bash